Winger McGillvary announces England retirement

 "The 2017 World Cup was the pinnacle of my career.
 The whole experience - on and off the field - was incredible."

-McGillvary will continue to play for Huddersfield, who are currently fourth in Super League and were narrowly beaten by Wigan in the Challenge Cup final last month.
+McGillvary will continue to play for Huddersfield, who sit fourth in Super League and were narrowly beaten by Wigan in the Challenge Cup final last month.

 "Jerry is a fantastic player and has been a tremendous servant to England, Great Britain and Huddersfield over the years," said England coach Shaun Wane.